5 Top Selling Udemy Course Instructors – What You Can Learn from Them

 Give the first lesson for free to help people get started.
 Vanessa believes that getting started is the hardest part for people, so help them do that.

 It is clear from these top Udemy instructors’ advice that there are many keys to financial success on Udemy – choosing a hugely popular topic, excelling in a niche, having fun with your course, being interactive, encouraging course completion and more.

 However, it should be noted that ALL of these instructors maintain course ratings at about 4.5 or higher and have thousands of reviews.
-So whatever you do, make sure it results in great reviews.
+So whatever your topic is i.e. learning languages or learn to fly a drone, make sure it results in great reviews.
 If it doesn’t, then you may want to take down your course and rework it until it reflects a lot of what these experts recommend.